timvdalen/2II36-exam/03_recommender-systems.md

 ### 21. Describe the difference between different types of recommender systems, such as personalized recommenders, collaborative filtering, content-based recommenders, knowledge-based filtering and hybrid approaches.

 * Personalized recommenders
-  Only uses the personal data of the user.
+	<br>Only uses the personal data of the user.
 * Collaborative filtering
-  Tell me what is popular among my peers.
+	<br>Tell me what is popular among my peers.
 It uses 'friends' data.
 * Content-based recommenders
-  Show me more of what I liked.
+	<br>Show me more of what I liked.
 Uses other product of the same kind and looks for a product that looks like the products that you liked the best.
 * Knowledge based approaches
-  Tell me what fits me based on my needs.
+	<br>Tell me what fits me based on my needs.
 * Hybrid approaches
-  Combination of previous approaches.
+	<br>Combination of previous approaches.

 ### 22. Describe the pro's and con's of different kind of recommender systems, such as collaborative filtering, content-based recommenders and knowledge-based filtering.
 * Collaborative filtering
-  * + Learns market segments, no knowledge engineering effort, serendipity of results
+	* [+] Learns market segments, no knowledge engineering effort, serendipity of results
-  * - Cold start for new users and new items, requires some rating feedback
+	* [-] Cold start for new users and new items, requires some rating feedback
 * Content-based recommenders
-  * + No community required, comparision between items possible
+	* [+] No community required, comparision between items possible
-  * - Content description necessary, cold start for new users, no suprises
+	* [-] Content description necessary, cold start for new users, no suprises
 * Knowledge based approaches
-  * + No cold start, assured quality, Deterministic recommendations, can resemble sales dialogue
+	* [+] No cold start, assured quality, Deterministic recommendations, can resemble sales dialogue
-  * - Requires knowledge engineering effort, static, does not react to short term trends
+	* [-] Requires knowledge engineering effort, static, does not react to short term trends

 ### 23. Describe how user-based collaborative filtering works, how it makes predictions and discuss whether it is scalable.
 Find users that look like you and use their rating for that item to make a prediction for that item.